listr2/listr2/docs/listr/context.md

 - A successful task will return the context for further operation.
 - Context can be injected from outside while creating the task list or running the task list.
-- If an error is encountered, the context at the time will be recorded as a frozen object to give the ability to further debug the issue.
+- If an error is encountered, the failed `task` is available on the collected `ListrError` for further debugging; the context itself is no longer attached.

 You can also manually inject a context variable default in multiple ways.